The Wealth of Networks: The economics of social production

 Benkler argues here that the networked society allows for the emergence of non-hierarchical groups that are committed to information production.
-Open software is one of the ways we can view the emergence of this new form of information production.
+Open software is one of the ways one can view the emergence of this new form of information production.
 "Commons-based" peer production eschews traditional rational choice models offered by economists.
 Benkler details some of the key components of this new economy based not on financial remuneration but on user-involvement, accreditation, and tools that promote collaboration between individuals.

-In order to understand why people engage in production aside from financial incentives, Benkler argues that we can distinguish two types of motivation:
+In order to understand why people engage in production aside from financial incentives, Benkler argues that one can distinguish two types of motivation: